nononovak/otwadvent2019-ctfwriteup/day17_snowflake_idle.md

 which returns a new `id` to be used as a cookie.

-All of the other boxes send requests to the `/client` endpoint and vary the `"action"` parameter in posted JSON.
+All of the other boxes on the page send requests to the `/client` endpoint and vary the `"action"` parameter in posted JSON.
 For example, collecting a new snowflake sends:

 ```
 POST /client HTTP/1.1